ramikg/openwithida/README.md

 Manually invoking the installer offers the following additional options:

-- Specifying a custom path for IDA or Python
+- Installing using a custom path for IDA or Python
+- Installing as an extended verb (meaning you have to hold Shift to display it)
 - Uninstalling the context menu extension

 For usage information, run